Jobs in Sicily for Foreigners

 impossible - and often illegal.
 Here's why.
 In Italy, the government certifies both tour leaders

-("guide turistiche" who are recognised specialists in the history of certain provinces' historical sites).
+(guide turistiche who are recognised specialists in the history of certain regions' historical sites).

-Some leaders are certified as guides for certain provinces, but the provincial tourism authorities (political
+Some leaders are certified as guides for certain regions (Sicily, Sardinia, Florence-Tuscany, Rome-Lazio, etc.).

 citizen to sit the exam.
 No legitimate tour company or resort in Sicily will hire or recommend a guide who lacks the